object-oriented-python/object-oriented-programming/doc/source/4_abstract_data_types.rst

 there is a spare location for the appended value, then a reference to the value is simply inserted into that location.
 The cost of this does not depend on the current length of the list, so it's :math:`O(1)`.
-If all of the allocated memory locations are now in use then a new chunk of memory is allocated and the existing values are copied there.
+If all of the allocated memory locations are now in use, then a new chunk of memory is allocated, and the existing values are copied there.
 This is an :math:`O(n)` operation.
 However, this :math:`O(n)` operation only occurs when the list has to be extended.
 How often is that?
 Suppose the list has just been reallocated (at a cost of